Crowdsourced Testing Guide with Best Crowd Testing Companies

 • Track of testing effort – It is difficult for CrowdSource Testing companies to manage testing efforts and progress of testers residing in different locations and different time zones.

 • Communications – Communication plays an important role in any online job.
-This is sometimes a major problem especially in cases where the prompt response is required.
+This is sometimes a major problem, especially in cases where a prompt response is required.
 As it largely depends on the availability of testers as per their time zones.

-In many cases, Crowd Software Testing act as a means to ensure all the testing areas are covered.
-CT does not follow any rule.
-The crowd is allowed to test the software with ‘test in all’ approach, without following any procedure, as is done in any testing organization with limited test engineers.
-However, it’s not a replacement of traditional test method but it acts as an add-on to test the software before production release.
-CT can be beneficial in early phases of testing too.
+In many cases, Crowd Software Testing is a means to ensure all testing areas are covered.
+CT does not follow any rules.
+The crowd is allowed to test the software with a “test in all” approach, without following any procedure, as is done in any testing organization with limited test engineers.
+However, it’s not a replacement of traditional test methods but it acts as an add-on to test the software before production release.
+CT can be beneficial in the early phases of testing too.

-Enlisted below are few cases where Crowd Source Testing is most useful:
+Enlisted below are a few cases where Crowd Source Testing is most useful

 • Load Test application servers – As multiple testers will hit the application at the same time, intentionally or unintentionally, this form of testing can be proved as very useful in determining the behaviour of the application when multiple users hit at the same time.

 • Under geographical weather conditions – This parameter is applicable for mobile devices.
-As crowd from multiple locations having diverse weather conditions are involved in this testing, they can be helpful in determining the performance of mobile devices under bad weather conditions or conditions like impact by mountains or building basement, etc.
+As crowds from multiple locations with diverse weather conditions are involved in this testing, it can be helpful in determining the performance of mobile devices under bad weather conditions or conditions like impact by mountains or building basements, etc.

 • Identifying browser specific/ device specific issues – Crowd involved in testing a particular application provides multiple combinations of devices and browsers and thus certain browser/device specific issues can be determined which is normally escaped on following a traditional testing process.